 While it’s easier said than done, it’s important to stay calm after an accident.
 This will help the child stay calm and make it easier to tend to the things you need to do immediately.
 After an accident that involves their child, parents should:

-- Collect as much information as you can.
-Speak to witnesses and record what they saw, and write down your own statements, and that of the child, if they are able to.
-Also remember to take pictures of any damage and/or injuries at the time of the accident.
+- Collect as much information as you can: Speak to witnesses and record what they saw, write down your own statements and have your child write down their statement as well, if they are able to.
+Also, remember to take pictures of any damage and/or injuries at the time of the accident.

-- Call the police.
-Not only will an accident report need to be written, but they can help calm and control the situation.
+- Call the police: Not only will an accident report need to be written, but police can help calm and control the situation as well.

 However, in a child injury case, the court still listens to all parties involved, and the plaintiff still has the right to speak on behalf of the minor child.
 However, the courts will act in a manner that’s best for the child, and the plaintiff could actually hurt their case.

-The same compensation that’s available to adults who are injured in a car accident is available for children as well.
-This compensation is broken down into economic damages, for which actual financial values can be placed; and non-economic damages, or injuries that don’t have a concrete financial value.
+The same compensation that’s available to adults who are injured in car accidents is available for children as well.
+This compensation is broken down into economic damages, for which actual financial values can be placed, and noneconomic damages, or injuries that don’t have a concrete financial value.